Michael Gowan/CNN Underscored

 You’ve picked a great time to buy a new TV.
 There’s never been a better combination of quality and price available.
 Whether you’re looking for a bargain or the best, there’s an option for you.

 TVs are brighter and produce better color and contrast than ever before.
-Recent advances in TV tech — such as quantum-dot OLEDs and Mini-LED LCDs — have trickled down from expensive, flagship TVs to models that the rest of us can afford.
+Recent advances in TV tech — such as quantum-dot OLEDs and Mini-LED LCDs — have trickled down from expensive, flagship TVs to models the rest of us can afford.

 While the best TVs are still a significant investment, you can find large screens with good colors and contrast for not a lot of cash too.
 If you can spend more, you’ll be wowed with what you see.